openplotter/openplotter-network/openplotterNetwork/Network/README.md

 Start realvnc with ip address 172.20.10.3, openplotter.local.

 The raspbian standard wifi settings (in the upper right corner) often don't want to change from one marina to the next one.
 If you don't get the connection symbol you can "Turn Off Wifi" and "Turn On Wifi".
 To get it to work.
-(Wait an instant until the wlan list AP.)
+(Wait an instant until the wlan list updates.)
 If you are connected over the AP use the bash file /home/pi/.openplotter/Network/restart_wlan0.sh

-Internet sharing
-To share the internet connection you have to switch to the network where internet is connected.
-If you have more than one internet connection, only the connection with the lowest default gateway matrix (first line of "route -n") work.

 Add ethernet port to the AP (bridge) is only needed when you want to connect a ethernet mfd (plotter), a ethernet radar or a pc.

-Some usb wifi have 5 GHz but the driver don't support AP mode with 5 GHz.
-There is no support for 5 GHz AP ac mode at the moment.

 For rpi 3b 3b+ 4b you can use the internal wifi to act as AP and Station.
 This is good to save energy.
 But it isn't so realiable and it reduces speed.
 (see https://github.com/peebles/rpi3-wifi-station-ap-stretch)